-- The Environmental inspection staff's responsibilities include (but are not limited to): - Managing the spread punchlist for ESC controls that are in need of routine maintenance/repair/replacement due to (but not limited to the following): - construction activities; - storm events; - livestock/wildlife; - vandalism; - degradation due to age; or - ineffective. - Prioritizing punchlist items, as necessary, that have a higher potential to result in impacts to sensitive resources or off ROW areas if measures are not corrected in advance of the next precipitation event; - Verifying punchlist items are completed; - Ensuring compliance with Mountain Valley's federal and state permit conditions including those contained in these Standards and Specifications; - Verifying construction limits prior to initiating construction activities; - Identifying ESC/SWM and soil stabilization needs in all project areas; - Inspecting installation, operation, and function of all ESC/SWM devices to ensure compliance with the typical details and that controls are functioning properly to prevent loss of sediment in accordance with the requisite inspection frequency; - Identifying ESC/SWM controls that are in need of maintenance, repair and replacement, and entering items into the punchlist; - Tracking of installation, maintenance, repair, replacement and removal of all ESC/SWM controls; - Conducting routine inspections, including daily (as appropriate), SWPPP, and post-storm event; - Coordinating with agency and third-party monitors regarding project activities and identifying areas where corrective measures are needed; - Monitoring sensitive resource crossing areas during project activities, as appropriate; and - Investigating ESC/SWM complaint notification. - The LEI and EI shall be responsible for submitting requests to VADEQ field coordinator or their designee, where necessary, for extension of the applicable timeframe to repair or maintain a deficient ESC measure identified by an inspector.
+- The Environmental inspection staff's responsibilities include (but are not limited to): - Managing the spread punchlist for ESC controls that are in need of routine maintenance/repair/replacement due to (but not limited to the following): - construction activities; - storm events; - third party related impacts (including but not limited to: livestock/wildlife, landowner, agricultural activities, unauthorized traffic, vandalism, etc); - degradation due to age; or - ineffectiveness. - Prioritizing punchlist items, as necessary, that have a higher potential to result in impacts to sensitive resources or off ROW areas if measures are not corrected in advance of the next precipitation event; - Verifying punchlist items are completed; - Ensuring compliance with Mountain Valley's federal and state permit conditions including those contained in these Standards and Specifications; - Verifying construction limits prior to initiating construction activities; - Identifying ESC/SWM and soil stabilization needs in all project areas; - Inspecting installation, operation, and function of all ESC/SWM devices to ensure compliance with the typical details and that controls are functioning properly to prevent loss of sediment in accordance with the requisite inspection frequency; - Identifying ESC/SWM controls that are in need of maintenance, repair and replacement, and entering items into the punchlist; - Tracking of installation, maintenance, repair, replacement and removal of all ESC/SWM controls; - Conducting routine inspections, including daily (as appropriate), SWPPP, and post-storm event; - Coordinating with agency and third-party monitors regarding project activities and identifying areas where corrective measures are needed; - Providing monitoring and oversight of all stream and wetland crossings, including by conducting pre- and post-crossing inspections; and - Investigating ESC/SWM complaint notification. - The LEI and EI shall be responsible for submitting requests to VADEQ field coordinator or their designee, where necessary, for extension of the applicable timeframe to repair or maintain a deficient ESC measure identified by an inspector.
 Requests shall be submitted in writing and include sufficient information to demonstrate to VADEQ's satisfaction that compliance with the default timeframe would result in greater environmental impacts under the present conditions or that other circumstances beyond MOUNTAIN VALLEY'S control warrant an extension.
 Conditions that warrant an extension of the default timeframe include, but are not limited to: - Saturated soil conditions prevent the deployment of equipment to the location of the ESC control without causing greater damage to other controls and/or causing excessive disturbance to right-of-way areas that are otherwise stabilized;

-- Where the potential damage to stabilized areas of the right-of-way, particularly where permanent vegetative stabilization is in progress, outweighs the likely benefit of deploying equipment to the location of the ESC control; - Following severe storm events, if complying with the default timeframe for a particular ESC measure or measures would divert necessary resources from other post-storm response actions with greater environmental benefit; - Where landowner permissions and/or other external requirements must be satisfied to complete an activity. - Extensions shall be requested for the period of time reasonably necessary for the conditions justifying the extension to abate.
+- Where the potential damage to stabilized areas of the right-of-way, particularly where permanent vegetative stabilization is in progress, outweighs the likely benefit of deploying equipment to the location of the ESC control; - Following severe storm events, if complying with the default timeframe for a particular ESC measure or measures would divert necessary resources from other post-storm response actions with greater environmental benefit; - Where landowner permissions and/or other external requirements must be satisfied to complete an activity; - Where adverse weather conditions prevent safe working conditions. - Extensions shall be requested for the period of time reasonably necessary for the conditions justifying the extension to abate.
 Further extensions may be requested upon a demonstration that the conditions necessitating the extension remain.
 In the event a request for extension is denied, an appeal may be made via email to VADEQ project management with supporting documentation.
 Within 24 hours following submittal, a conference call may be necessary to discuss MOUNTAIN VALLEY/Agency concerns regarding the request and to finalize plans for resolution.